gcallah/BookReviews/hume.md

 What’s more, every source I can find gives a number of about 150 Jews... who actually burned themselves, by lighting fire to the tower where they had sought the crown’s refuge from an angry mob.
-This was certainly an awful incident, as the Jews in the tower only lit it on fire due to their fear of the mob besieging it.
+This was certainly an awful incident, as the Jews only burned the tower due to their fear of the mob besieging it.
 But to find this incident so inaccurately described in a book of "historical scholarship" is troubling.
 At the very least, could the authors not have consulted an online list of the monarchs of England, to see if John